 The best way to make sure your teams save time – both in your offices and on your vessels – is to invest in enabling tech that eliminates typical time-wasters such as lack of automation and efficient processes.

 Enable your employees to work smarter and be more productive – select a purpose-built, high-quality ICT solution delivered by a reputable vendor with strong support.

-Andrea is a passionate Customer Service Manager with 10 years of experience in maritime technology and digital disruption.
+Andrea is our Head of Customer Success with 10+ years of experience in maritime technology and digital disruption.
 With a combination of academic background in IT and Innovation and a capacity to empathize with clients of all levels, Andrea has helped numerous customers to succeed in their digital transformation journey.
 After spending 8 years in the Arctic, working at Dualog’s HQ in Tromsø, Norway, Andrea relocated to Singapore in 2016 together with his wife and two daughters.